Last Updated on September 21, 2022

 Campbell has resurrected the Cyclone Football program since his arrival in 2016 with the Cyclones recording their first conference championship appearance in 2020.
 With Iowa State’s unexpected success, many expected Campbell to explore more other options in the coaching carousel, but the Iowa State locked their man up long-term in March, signing Campbell to a contract extension that runs through the 2028 season.

-Campbell will earn $4,000,000 yearly and is the fifth highest head coach in the Big 12.
-To ensure Campbell’s commitment to the program, the Cyclones added a clause that requires Campbell to pay $4,000,000 if he leaves the program before 2028.
+Campbell will earn $4 million yearly, and to ensure Campbell’s commitment to the program, the Cyclones added a clause that requires Campbell to pay $4 million if he leaves the program before 2028.
 Campbell also earns a $250,000 bonus every year the Cyclones win seven or more games.

 Neal Brown, West Virginia University

-West Virginia signed Neal Brown to a six-year deal at the beginning of 2019 worth a total of $19,000,000 which averages out to $3,166,000 per season.
+West Virginia signed Neal Brown to a six-year deal at the beginning of 2019 worth a total of $19 million which averages out to $3.166 million per season.
 In April 2021, WVU announced a two-year contract extension that will keep Brown at the helm through 2026.
 His six-year contract is now worth $23.85 million, with an average yearly salary of $3.975 million.

-Brown’s new contract is a $700,000 annual increase from his previous contract and Brown also has the opportunity to make up to up to $ 1,150,000 annually in bonuses based off team success.
+Brown’s new contract is a $700,000 annual increase from his previous contract and Brown also has the opportunity to make up to up to $ 1.15 million annually in bonuses based off team success.

 Lance Leipold, Kansas University